Would you ever imagine the words back to school would create so much stress?

 How to Use These Prayers

-There are several ways you can use these prayers.
+There are several ways you can use these back to school prayers for students.
 You can pray a few of them each day or you can pray one each day for 10 days and then start over.
 You can also add your own verses and character qualities.

 Praying daily for our children will strengthen their faith and help them grow.
 We cannot be with our children every minute of every day, but we can send them to school equipped to face all the challenges they may encounter.

 What prayer do you have for your children as they are starting school this year?
 Share in the comments.